Track Deep Links Without SDK: Complete 2025 Guide

 To get started, design contextual deep links that combine standard UTM parameters with any needed custom tracking data.
 For instance, a typical URL might look like this: https://yourdomain.com/product?utm_source=facebook&utm_medium=social&utm_campaign=summer_sale&utm_content=video_ad&deep_link=product_123.
 Keeping a consistent structure ensures your analytics tools can categorize and track interactions accurately.

 When sharing these links, adapt them to the platform.
-For example, email campaigns can use longer, descriptive UTM parameters, while social media posts benefit from shorter, branded URLs.
+For example, email campaigns can use longer, descriptive UTM parameters, while YouTube posts benefit from shorter, branded URLs.
 Use concise, targeted keywords in your link text to enhance user experience and tracking precision.

 Once your smart deep links are in place, the next step is to connect these interactions to revenue data.